-In the future, this work may be improved in many ways.
-Developing a theoretical model can determine the spillover threshold for both inter-population links and inter-network infection strength.
-Many simulation results can be generated using different network topologies for reservoir and novel-host population networks.
-The pattern of inter-population links can also be varied to generate new simulation results.
-Based on the simulation results, a neural network can be trained to help generate results in new spillover cases.
+For future work, this study can be enhanced by developing a theoretical model to determine the spillover threshold for both inter-population links and inter-network infection strength.
+Additionally, simulations using various network topologies and inter-population link patterns can provide diverse results.
+These simulation outcomes can be used to train a neural network for predicting spillover in new scenarios.